zgoey/azure_ml_project2/starter_files/README.md

 # Operationalizing machine learning

-This repository contains an implementation the second project of the Udacity course *Machine Learning with Microsoft Azure*.
+This repository contains an implementation of the second project of the Udacity course *Machine Learning with Microsoft Azure*.
 It demonstrates various aspects of operationalizing a machine learning model, including automated Azure authentication, deployment and logging of an AutoML model, documentation and consumption of a model endpoint and the creation and deployment of machine learning pipelines.

 ## Architectural Diagram
 The project can roughly be divided in three stages:
 1. Automated authentication (carried out as an optional isolated step)
 2. Best model generation using AutoML  + consecutive deployment, documentation generation, benchmarking and consumption
 3. Pipeline construction, run execution and deployment.

-These three stages are depicted in the diagram below.
+The diagram below depicts these three stages and their consecutive steps.

 ![image](../architecture/architecture.svg)

 ## Key Steps